coruscateor/gtk_estate/README.md

 </br>

-In the above example an adw Application is built then StateContainers is initialised, then ApplicationState is instantiated and passed a reference to the Application (a clone of which will become part of its state).
+In the above example an adw Application is constructed then ApplicationState is instantiated and passed a reference to the Application (a clone of which will become part of its state).
 An ApplicationState object must implement ApplicationStateContainer, likewise widget state container objects (including windows) must implement WidgetStateContainer (see examples).

-The reason why StateContainers is a singleton is because it's easier to consolidate all GTK and libadwaita related state into one set of maps than handle this state discretely.

-Also StateContainers is a single-threaded singleton which should only contain state which deals with UI and inter-thread-communication related tasks probably using a crate like [act_rs](https://crates.io/crates/act_rs) for the latter.
+StateContainers is a single-threaded singleton which should only contain state which deals with UI and inter-thread-communication related tasks probably using a crate like [act_rs](https://crates.io/crates/act_rs) for the latter.

 </br>

 ## Building Requirements

-Requires the GTK4 and libadwaita library binaries on your system (See [The GTK Book](https://gtk-rs.org/gtk4-rs/stable/latest/book/installation.html) for GTK installation instructions).
+Requires the GTK4 library binaries on your system (See [The GTK Book](https://gtk-rs.org/gtk4-rs/stable/latest/book/installation.html) for GTK installation instructions).

-Search your software repositories to find the libadwaita libraries.
+Search your software repositories to find the libadwaita libraries if you want to use any adw features.

 </br>